Peace Corps @ Cal

 Portia says her Peace Corps experience allowed her to experience the world and not just watch it from afar.
 “Peace Corps helped me realize that all people are similar; no matter where they come from on this earth, personality types don’t change.
 Knowing this helped me realize that all people want in life is to be healthy, happy and secure.
 Stepping outside of my comfort zone and helping the world has made me incredibly more comfortable.”

-Portia meets with interested students at the Career Center every Thursday, by appointment only.
-She can be reached at 510-452-8454 or by email at email@example.com.
+Portia meets with interested students at the Career Center every Thursday, by appointment only, through May 10, 2018.
+She can also be reached at 510-452-8454 or by email at email@example.com.